Beginner's Guide to Golf Clubs: What to Know Before You Buy

 Your beginning set of clubs should include one to two wedges.
 Wedges have more loft than irons and are commonly used around the green and for your shorter full-swing approach shots.
 The pitching wedge is the lowest-lofted wedge and should be standard with any set.
 You may also opt for a higher-lofted gap, sand or lob wedge.
 Having multiple wedges will give you a variety of options for how to play different short-game shots.

 Your set won’t be complete without a putter, and statistically speaking, you’ll use your putter more than any other club in your bag.
+Beginners should look for a putter that offers forgiveness and doesn't break the bank.
+The best putters for beginners can come in any shape, but more often than not a mallet putter is a better fit as you're getting started.

 How Much Does a Set of Clubs Cost?